stackai/stackai-vpc/README.md

 # Requirements

+## Hardware

+A system with at least 64GB of RAM and at least 16 CPU cores is recommended.
+In terms of storage, it is recommended that you have 1TB of available disk space.

+## Software

-- The script assume that you are running them on an Ubuntu machine.
+- The scripts assume that you are running them on an Ubuntu machine.
 - You will need internet access during the setup process.
+- You will need `make` installed in your machine.
-- You need python 3.10 with pip and virtualenv installed.
+- You need python 3.8 or higher with pip and virtualenv installed.
+Check the steps below for instructions on how to check if you meet this requirement.
 - You will need docker and docker compose (compose version v2.26 or higher) installed in your machine.
 There is a script (see instructions below) that will install them for you if needed.
 - You will need access to stackai's container image registry on Azure.
 - Depending on how you configure the containers, different ports should be exposed, if you follow the default settings, the following ports need to be exposed: